- About Us

 According to the Australian Scholarship Group (ASG), which conducted the survey, Catholic School fees cost around $240,000 while other private schools can cost nearly $490,000.

-Of course, school fees tend to be more expensive in cities like Sydney or Melbourne.
+Of course, school fees tend to be more expensive in major cities like Sydney or Melbourne.

 By comparison, if you send your children through the public system it can be around $50-$60,000.